Skip to main content

 • Space Plus: Wave in front of the device to see the glowing ring.

-• Ensure the device is securely mounted to prevent it from falling and causing damage.
+• Ensure the device is securely fastened to prevent it from falling and causing damage.

-• Space Nano: Mounting with secure wall mount bracket is mandatory
+• Space Nano: Mounting with a secure wall bracket is mandatory

 After Installation